ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/change-vector.markdown

 This allows RavenDB to detect concurrency issues when writing to a document and conflicts when the document has been concurrently modified on different nodes during network partition.

 Every document in RavenDB has a corresponding change vector.
 This change vector is updated by RavenDB every time the document is changed.
-This happens when on document creation and any modification (such as `PUT`, `PATCH`, etc).
+This happens when on document creation and any modification (such as `PUT`, `PATCH`, 'DELETE' or their bulk versions).
 A delete operation will also cause RavenDB to update the document change vector, however, at that point the change vector will belong to the document tombstone (since the document itself has already been deleted).

-A change vector is present in the document's metadata (`@metadata.@change-vector`) and typically looks like this: `[A:1-0tIXNUeUckSe73dUR6rjrA, B:7-kSXfVRAkKEmffZpyfkd+Zw]`.
-Each time a document is updated, the server will update the change vector.
+A change vector is present in the document's metadata and each time a document is updated, the server will update the change vector.
 This is mostly used internally inside RavenDB for many purposes (conflict detection, deciding what documents a particular subscription already seen, what send to an ETL destination, etc) but can also be very useful for clients.

 In particular, the change vector is _guarnateed_ to change whenever the document changes and can be used as part of optimistic concurrency checks.
-A document modification (`PUT`, `PATCH` or `DELETE`) can all specify an expected change vector for a document (with an empty change vector signifying that the document does not exists).
+A document modification can all specify an expected change vector for a document (with an empty change vector signifying that the document does not exists).
 In such a case, all operations in the transaction will be aborted and no changes will be applied to any of the documents modified in the transaction.

 ## Concurrency control at the cluster